NetanelBasal/helpful-decorators/README.md

 }
 ```

-`SortBy` - sort an array by a specific property in individual elements
+`SortBy` - sort an array by a specific property in individual elements or non-object items
 ```js
 import { arraySort } from 'helpful-decorators';